ashish10677/dht-implementation/README.md

-# DHT Project
+# Kademlia DHT Implementation

 ## Objectives
 - Create a libp2p node.
 - Advertise your rendezvous
-- Find and connect to `o` peers.
+- Find and connect to `n` peers.
-- Wait and do not proceed till connected to all `o` peers.
+- Wait and do not proceed till connected to all `n` peers.

 ## How to run
 Build the project using